 Do you need an amplifier for the rear deck speaker?

 However, adding an amplifier will greatly improve your car’s audio.
-An amplifier will make your music very clear and crisp, as well as allowing the volume to be doubled without distortion.
+An amplifier will make your music very clear and crisp, as well as allow the volume to be doubled without distortion.

 Amplifiers are a nice addition to any car audio system and you can find them reasonably priced on the web.